Rolling stock of the Croatian Railways: Higher speed passenger travel

-Hrvatske Željeznice wants to modernise and speed up passenger traffic since currently they are not really able to reach speeds above 160 km/h.
-There have been tests performed with these two trains.
-Although shown as very good, they were just tested, not purchased, due to a lack of funds.
+Hrvatske Željeznice wants to modernise and speed up passenger traffic since they are limited to max.
+160 km/h.
+There have been tests performed with both trains.
+Although they performed well they were not purchased, due to a lack of funds.
 It is planned to upgrade the track to 200 – 250 km/h in future.
-These units will most likely not be purchased at the end.
+These units will most likely not be purchased in the end.
 A cheaper solution for passenger traffic is sought.